byu-cpe/ecen427/_labs/audio_driver.md

   * Add messages to print:
     * When your driver is loaded and unloaded.
     * When your device is added and removed.
-    * The major number of the driver.
+    * The allocated major number of the driver and minor number of the device.
-    * The minor number of the device.
+    * When you create your device using `device_create()`.
     * When `read()` and `write()` are called.

-Create a new user space program in *userspace/apps/lab4_m1*, with appropriate CMake file to create an executable named *lab4_m1* (we use automated scripts when grading to make sure your executable is created at `userspace/build/apps/lab4_m1/lab4_m1`).
+Create a new user space program in *userspace/apps/lab5_m1*, with appropriate CMake file to create an executable named *lab5_m1* (we use automated scripts when grading to make sure your executable is created at `userspace/build/apps/lab5_m1/lab5_m1`).
   * This program should open your device file, perform a `read()` and `write()`, and then close it.

 ### Pass Off
 To grade your submission we will:
 1. Load and unload your driver (`insmod` and `rmmod`) **TWICE**.
 Make sure it works without error and has appropriate logging messages as described above.
-A simple [script](https://github.com/byu-cpe/ecen427_student/blob/master/kernel/lab4_audio_codec/test_insmod.sh) is provided that loads and unloads the module twice, prints recent kernel log entries, and prints details of your device file.
+A simple [script](https://github.com/byu-cpe/ecen427_student/blob/master/kernel/audio_codec/test_insmod.sh) is provided that loads and unloads the module twice, prints recent kernel log entries, and prints details of your device file.
-1. Compile and run your *lab4_m1* program.
+1. Compile and run your *lab5_m1* program.
 Make sure your cmake files are set up to correctly build the executable.
 We will run it after loading your driver and inspect the kernel logs to see that the `read()` and `write()` functions in your driver were executed.

 ## Milestone 2